Friday Evening & Sunday Matinee Screenings (Program A)

 Edited by Olivia Dwyer

-Exploring fear, doubt, and hesitation through visceral imagery, flashes of light, and a quickening of tempo, this film attempts to unveil the reality of artistry, life, and lived memory.
-What is it like to live and be human?
-To be an artist?
-To live in a body?
+Exploring fear, doubt, and hesitation through visceral imagery, flashes of light, and a quickening of tempo, this film attempts to unveil the reality of artistry, life, and body memory.

 Stopgap in Stop Motion, 2016, United Kingdom, 5 min